danilolekovic/danilolekovic.github.io/pages/posts/jokic-td.md

 So what's left to compare?
 Wins -- the Nuggets are #1 in the Western Conference, while the Milwaukee Bucks are #1 in the Eastern Conference, followed closely by the Boston Celtics.
 It's clear that these players are MVP candidates for a reason.

 Further comparison?
-That would be on the difficult of competition, and game point differentials.
+That would be on the difficulty of competition, and game point differentials.
 However, it's important to remember that at the end of the day, basketball is a team sport.
 These players have a tremendous affect on the game, and a great positive impact on their team, but at the end, teams are what win basketball games.

 I hope to revisit this at various points in the season.
 There's still quite a lot of time left, but I don't believe that the standings will change all too much from now and when the regular season concludes.